YifeiCN/MyGitTutorial/README.md

 ### The purpose of this repo:

 I have sign up for GitHub account for a long time,  but i haven't used its hosting features until recently.
-(I won't say I didn't even create a repository befor ;)  )
+(I won't say I didn't even create a repository before ;)  )

 Okey, let me talk about the purpose of this repo and why I do that. **This repo is prepare for those people like me before who can only fork others but don't know how to create repository locally and associate with GitHub.**